-On ARCHER, the Fortran compiler is always called ftn.
+On ARCHER, the C compiler is always called cc and the Fortran compiler is always called ftn.
 However, what compiler this actually points to is determined by what module you have loaded.
 For example, to switch from the default (Cray) compiler to the Intel compiler.